HesaiTechnology/HesaiLidar_Swift_SDK/README.md

                                 0, 0, std::string("both_point_raw")));

 ```
+Parameter description
 ```
         deviceipaddr  	  The ip of the device
         lidarport 	      The port number of lidar data gpsport           The port number of gps data frameid           The id of the point cloud data published to ROS correctionfile    The correction file path